Vector Clocks in Distributed Systems

 The above example depicts the vector clocks mechanism in which the vector clocks are updated after execution of internal events, the arrows indicate how the values of vectors are sent in between the processes (P1, P2, P3).

-To sum up, Vector clocks algorithms are used in distributed systems to provide a casually consistent ordering of events but the entire Vector is sent to each process for every message sent, in order to keep the vector clocks in sync.
+To sum up, Vector clocks algorithms are used in distributed systems to provide a causally consistent ordering of events but the entire Vector is sent to each process for every message sent, in order to keep the vector clocks in sync.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.